Table of Contents

 Q: How do I backup a watermark or watermarks?

 1) Changing the name of any watermark will duplicate it.
 To test put a 2 after the name, hit done, you now have a new watermark exactly like the old one.

 2) On the Watermarks page slide a watermark left to reveal pin, duplicate and delete buttons.

 Pin – pin the watermark so it is on (always selected) all the time.
 The watermark will now show a little pin icon on the right side.
 Selecting it again will not turn it off.
 This is for watermarks you want on all the time and don’t want to turn off by accident.
 To change slide and again choose ‘Un-pin’.

 Duplicate – takes a watermark you like and clones it.
 You can then use as a starting point for a new watermark.

 Delete – deletes that watermark entirely.
 No getting it back.

-Notice that landscape orientation (below) removes status (carrier, time, battery) at top, providing more room.
+TIP: landscape orientation (below) removes status (carrier, time, battery) at top, providing more space.